Red Spots on Skin: 19 Common Causes & Treatments

 Imagem ilustrativa número 13

-What it looks like: Small spots or wounds that have an irregular shape and increase in size with time and/or bleed.
+What it looks like: Small spots or sores on the skin that have an irregular shape and gradually get larger over time and/or start to bleed.

 15. Poor circulation

-What it looks like: Red spots, which can also have a yellowish or brown color, mainly on the legs, in the ankle area.
-They are usually accompanied by other symptoms such as itchy skin, the presence of spider veins or varicose veins, swollen feet or ankles, a tingling sensation or pain.
-In more severe cases, sores can start to form on the skin.
+What it looks like: Red spots on the legs, especially around the ankles, which may also look yellowish or brown.
+They are usually accompanied by other symptoms, such as itchy skin, spider veins or varicose veins, swollen feet or ankles, and tingling or pain.
+In more severe cases, open sores can develop on the skin.

-Red spots from poor circulation can appear from standing, sitting or lying down for too long, or due to health conditions such as varicose veins, venous insufficiency or deep vein thrombosis, for example.
-These are related to blood accumulating in the legs due to inadequate blood return to the heart.
+Red spots from poor circulation in the legs can appear after standing, sitting, or lying down for long periods, or due to conditions such as varicose veins, venous insufficiency, or deep vein thrombosis.
+These spots are related to blood pooling in the legs because it is not returning efficiently to the heart.

-Treatment: Treatment should be monitored by a doctor, who may recommend the use of compression stockings to promote optimal blood circulation, Ointments may be applied to the site of inflammation, and oral antibiotics may be needed for infected wounds.
-Patients are advised to avoid standing or sitting for long periods of time and to elevate the legs when possible to avoid blood accumulation.
+Treatment: Treatment should be monitored by a doctor, who may recommend compression stockings to help improve blood flow.
+Ointments can be applied to areas of inflammation, and oral antibiotics may be prescribed if there are infected wounds.

 16. Erysipelas

-What it looks like: Red patches with raised, irregular edges.
-Fever, chills and malaise usually appear around 48 hours before the patches appear, which may be accompanied by other symptoms such as a burning sensation in the affected area, itching, pain or increased sensitivity.
-In the serious cases, blisters may appear on the skin and the skin in the affected area may become darker.
+What it looks like: Red, swollen patches with raised, irregular edges.
+Fever, chills, and malaise usually start about 48 hours before the skin changes and may be followed by a burning sensation, itching, pain, or increased sensitivity in the affected area.
+In more serious cases, blisters can form and the skin may become darker.

 Treatment: Erysipelas is treated with antibiotics prescribed by a dermatologist.